How cutting-edge treatment and vital research is tide turning for kids with cystic fibrosis

 Research is key for a future with hope

-Her CF has led to ongoing infections in her lungs, which has resulted in severe lung damage and hampered Evie’s ability to maintain a normal developmental weight for her age group.
-She is expected to require a double lung transplant in the future.
-However, her team are working tirelessly to prolong this procedure with admissions and treatment.
-In early 2021, her family received news that Evie had access to Trikafta – a revolutionary drug used to treat CF – which has been instrumental in her wellbeing.
+Evie will possibly require a double lung transplant in the future – with her medical team working tirelessly to prolong time before this procedure with admissions and treatment.
+In early 2021, her family received news that Evie had access to Trikafta – a revolutionary drug used to treat cystic fibrosis – which has been instrumental in her wellbeing and quality of life.